isomerpages/isomerpages-isomergovsg/_resources/7d-webpage-adding-a-new-left-nav-page.md

 title: Change to your own title description
 permalink: /change-to-your-own-title-description/
 breadcrumb: Change to your own title description
-collection_name: Change to your own collection
+collection_name: Change to the collection of the nav bar.
+You may refer this from other pages in the nav bar folder
 ---
 ```